 While trolling these platforms, of course I wooed, awed and even cooed at the handsome available single men.
 I even thought about responding in one of the many ways they encourage you to respond or communicate with ‘someone of interest’.
 And then nothing.
 I even hesitated to respond to the gentlemen that sent me a communication.
 Then I felt like…this is all about competition; the fight to be seen or unseen; more cleavage or less cleavage; thigh or no thigh.
 My final thought…this is way too much work.
-Afterwards, I felt compelled to just simply troll in quite.
+Afterwards, I felt compelled to just simply troll in quiet.

 Then it hit me….well it wasn’t like I didn’t know it.
 So maybe I should say…then I was honest with myself…I am not ready to date.
 If I am feeling like, actively communicating with a man for an opportunity to develop a relationship is a chore, than I should admit that this is not the time for me to date.